Why share the humbling realizations I’ve come to during college?

 First Humbling Realization: I have no idea what I’m doing here…

-Hopefully I’m not the only college student to come to this humbling realization.
-It was hard to admit (even just to myself) that my priorities needed to be reordered, but by 2nd semester of my 2nd year it was becoming evident.
+Hopefully, I’m not the only college student to come to this humbling realization.
+It was hard to admit (even just to myself) that my priorities needed to be reordered, but during the 2nd semester of my 2nd year, it was becoming evident.

 I had come to this humbling realization before I even started going to college, but after I started I didn’t think about it often (at first).
 But just a few semesters of Economics courses later, the cost of college was on my mind frequently.

 As college students, a lot of us take out loans for amounts of money that we’ve never even seen.

 Even if you have a great scholarship and your whole time in college only requires you to go $20,000 into student debt– chances are, you’ve never generated $20,000 in your life.
 Isn’t that scary?
 Forking-out money in amounts that you have no-way of knowing you’ll be able to make back?

 And imagine if you can’t pay it back.
 With other loans, you could file for bankruptcy.

 With a student loan, you DIE with a Bill.

 But still, a majority of high school graduates go to college– and a lot of them without giving a second thought to the idea that their student debt could follow them all the way to the grave.